Romare Bearden: Early life and education

 Bearden was born September 2, 1911, in Charlotte.
 Bearden and his family moved to New York City when he was a toddler, as part of the Great Migration.
 After enrolling in P.S.
 5 in 1917, on 141 Street and Edgecombe Avenue in Harlem, he attended P.S.
 139 and then DeWitt Clinton High School.
 In 1927 he moved to East Liberty, Pittsburgh with his grandparents and then returned to New York City.
 The Bearden household soon became a meeting place for major figures of the Harlem Renaissance.
 His father, R. Howard Bearden, was a grocer and pianist.
-Romare's mother, Bessye Bearden, played an active role with the New York City Board of Education, and also was the founder and president of the Colored Women's Democratic League.
+Romare's mother, Bessye Bearden née Banks, played an active role with the New York City Board of Education, and also was the founder and president of the Colored Women's Democratic League.
 She was a New York correspondent for The Chicago Defender, an African-American newspaper.
 Romare had Cherokee, Italian, and African ancestry.
 The Washington Post described him as "African American".
 His fair skin allowed him to cross boundaries which many other Black people were unable to access.

 In 1929, Romare Bearden graduated from Peabody High School in Pittsburgh.
 He enrolled in Lincoln University, the nation's second oldest historically Black college, founded in 1854.
 He transferred to Boston University where he served as the art director for Beanpot, Boston University's student humor magazine.
 He continued his studies at New York University (NYU), where he started to focus more on his art and less on athletics, and became a lead cartoonist and art editor for The Medley, the monthly journal of the secretive Eucleian Society at NYU.
 Bearden studied art, education, science, and mathematics graduating with a degree in science and education in 1935.

 Bearden continued his artistic study under German artist George Grosz at the Art Students League in 1936 and 1937.
 During this time he supported himself by working as a political cartoonist for African-American newspapers, including the Baltimore Afro-American, where he published a weekly cartoon from 1935 until 1937.